 With amongst others:

 “A visual hymn to a city, that worships the hard-working, but shows no mercy to those that slip through the cracks.”
 That is what photographer Richard Koek tries to capture in his book ‘New York New York‘.
-The Dutch-Argentinean photographer is a visual storyteller.
-He shares his love for New York City and the people that live there by communicating with them through the lens.
-His sensibility for the complicated life in New York shows in his photo’s, which are rather than a decisive moment, an encouragement to viewers to form their own interpretation of his work.
+The Dutch-Argentinean photographer is a visual storyteller that shares his love for NYC and its people by communicating with them through the lens.
+His sensibility for the complicated life in NY shows in his photo’s, which are an encouragement to viewers to form their own interpretation of his work.
 Every picture becomes a new narrative, unique to its beholder.

 Richard decided to give up his profession as a tax lawyer to pursue his passion for photography in New York City.
 Since then, his work has been featured in renowned titles including ‘Stern’, ‘The New York Times’ and ‘The New York Review of Books’.
-He lives in New York and Amsterdam, working for various international publications, companies and non-profit organizations, and has been purchased by The National Archives of Holland, The Dutch Ministry of Foreign Affairs and The Royal Tropical Institute of Amsterdam.
-He has exhibited work at the Photoville Festival in NYC and Fotofestival Naarden in The Netherlands.
+He lives in New York and Amsterdam, working for international publications and non-profit organizations, and has been purchased by The National Archives of Holland and The Royal Tropical Institute of Amsterdam.

 STRP X AUJIK